Middle-Earth Profiles: Turin

 Turin’s biggest faults are his temper and his stubbornness.
 Many believe that these traits are rooted in his pride and are the core of who he is.
 Rather they are expressions of the deeper turmoil that stem from his childhood experiences.
 Never learning healthier ways to manage his feelings, these become coping mechanisms for Turin, outlets for his intensity.

 As a general in the army of Nargothond, he refuses the council to destroy the main bridge connecting the cavern city to the land across the river because it’s the key to his goal of engage Morgoth’s armies.
 He kills the Easterling chieftain who had been harassing his family when he returns to Dor-lomin, along with several of his top men.
-And finally, he kills Brandir in Brethil when he calls Turin a curse to all who know him: this one being the most personal and insulting because Turin had shown pity to him on many occasions despite being aware of his jealousy love of his marriage to Niniel, and Brandir had now spurned it.
+And finally, he kills Brandir in Brethil when he calls Turin a curse to all who know him: this one being the most personal and insulting because Turin had shown pity to him on many occasions despite being aware of his jealous love for Niniel, and Brandir had now spurned it.

 Despite this, Turin’s stubborn streak is also what fuels his talent for leadership.
 He gets it from his parents afterall.
 Turin is supremely and blindly confidant in his plans.
 He often persuades others who have misgivings about them through his sheer force of will, similar to his father’s but more imposing.
 He harbors no doubts that his plans will succeed, until they don’t.